Get customized renters insurance for as low as $5 a month

-Generally, how much you pay depends on a number of things, including where you live and the value of your belongings.
+However, how much you pay depends on a number of things, including where you live, the value of your belongings, and how much coverage you want.
 Renters insurance shouldn’t be one-size-fits-all, that’s why it’s so important your personal needs are accounted for.
-When you get a renters quote with Liberty Mutual we’ll make it easy to understand the coverage that’s right for you, so you only pay for what you need.
+When you get a renters quote with Liberty Mutual, we’ll make it easy to understand the coverage that’s right for you, so you only pay for what you need.

 Who is renters insurance right for?

 It’s simple – if you rent your home and wish to protect your belongings, then renters insurance is right for you.
 Some landlords or residential management companies may even require it before you sign your lease.